 Writing Formal Invitation Letters for Meetings

-Event and meeting planners are expected to contribute to or write formal invitation letters and materials for the meetings, incentive trips and other programs that they organize.
-It doesn't have to seem like an overwhelming task, but it's important to follow certain steps to follow proper invitation etiquette and avoid missing important details for your guests.
+Event and meeting planners are expected to contribute to or write formal invitation letters and materials for meetings, incentive trips and other programs they organize.
+While it shouldn't seem like an overwhelming task, it is important to follow certain steps to follow proper invitation etiquette and avoid missing important details for your guests.

 - Create an event theme.
-Before writing formal invitation letters and materials, planners must make sure they have an enticing theme for the program.
+Before writing formal invitation letters and materials, planners must ensure they have an enticing program theme.
 The following questions will help begin the brainstorming process: Is it an educational conference, seminar or incentive trip?
 Where is it being held?
 What is unique about that destination or venue?
 What is the rough schedule for the event?
 What are some of the goals behind the program?
 Why would an attendee wish to attend?
-These questions will help to establish a great event theme.
+These questions will help establish a great theme.

 - Create an electronic invitation.
-Many formal invitation letters and materials for major events have now been moved to online registration systems because of the volume of important event logistics that must be captured during the RSVP process: spelling of names, contact information, dietary requirements, disability access, transportation needs, program details, activities information and more.
+Many formal invitation letters and materials for major events are now on online registration systems because of the logistics of the RSVP process: spelling of names, contact information, dietary requirements, disability access, transportation needs, program details, activities information and more.
 Note: Less complicated events may use a single web page or graphic design image sent by email to convey event details and RSVP contacts.

 - Create a printed invitation.
-Depending on the nature of your program or event, invitation etiquette may suggest that you should be writing formal invitation letters and notes to let your guests know that you really value their presence.
-This is different than the event materials; instead, consider a simple invitation card that provides valuable information to your guest, including the host and his/her title, theme of the event, date(s) and/or time(s), and an RSVP contact.
+Depending on the nature of your program or event, invitation etiquette may suggest you should write formal invitation letters and notes to let your guests know you really value their presence.
+This is different than the event materials.
+Instead, consider a simple invitation card that provides valuable information to your guest including the host and his/her title, even theme, date(s) and/or time(s), and an RSVP contact.

 - Writing formal event invitations.
 As part of the electronic invitation, you should outline high-level information about the program and event.
-For example, if this is an incentive trip or multi-day conference, you will want to include the following: the destination, main hotel/conference venue, the main topic, speakers (including bios), schedule, activities, logistics, and details about registration.
+For example, if this is an incentive trip or multi-day conference, you will want to include the destination, main hotel/conference venue, the main topic, speakers (including bios), schedule, activities, logistics and registration details.
 Invitation letters and materials should provide guests with a reason to attend, and always include a call to action.

 - Invitation etiquette begins with destination/venue overview.
-When writing formal invitation letters and materials, it's always safest to assume that nobody has been to the location where you are hosting the program.
-That means you should write a brief overview of the destination and/or hotel/facility/venue where the program is being held.
-If you are planning a multi-day event, keep this information as high level as possible, but make sure there's enough information to provide the guest with unique insights about the place, and why they should invest their time there with you.
+When writing formal invitation letters and materials, always assume nobody has been to the location where you are hosting the program.
+So write a brief overview of the destination and/or venue where the program is being held.
+If you're planning a multi-day event, keep this information as high level as possible, but make sure there's enough information with unique insights about the place, and why they should invest their time there with you.

 - Invitation etiquette requires the event schedule.
-If you're planning a multi-day event such as an incentive program, invitation materials should include as much detail as possible so that guests may appropriately plan their time with you.
-It means that your invitation should identify arrival methods and times when they will be expected to participate, times for business meetings and activities (and choices of activities), information about meals and departure information.
+If you're planning a multi-day event such as an incentive program, invitation materials should include as much detail as possible.
+It means your invitation should identify arrival methods and times when they will be expected to participate, times for business meetings and activities (and choices of activities), information about meals, and departure information.

 - Invitation etiquette requires activities descriptions.
 When writing formal invitation letters and materials, provide an overview of the various activities to help guests better determine what matches their interests.
-Is your golf program a 1/2 day or full day event?
+Is your golf program a half- or full-day event?
 What is the "class" of that river rapids float?
 What is the elevation where you are hosting the event, and how high will that mountain biking program take you?
 What is the length of time to a painting class and what will they learn?